 Hyacinth symbolizes playfulness, sport and rashness.

-It can also symbolize spring and rebirth.
+It can also represent spring, rebirth and family togetherness.

-Interesting facts about Hyacinthus:
+Interesting facts about Hyacinthus

 The World Hyacinth Day

 March 7th is the official World Hyacinth Day.